internetguru/ansible/README.md

 ## Troubleshooting

+ - Terminal in Ubuntu 24 kills Win+Num shortcuts (except Win+1) when focused
+   - No known solution or workaround
  - *"Unknown error when attempting to call Galaxy"*
    - Check your internet connection and run Ansible again.
  - *"already installed"* warnings